alpaddesai/RankCertificatesUndergraduateDegree/README.md

 The project provides an overview of the undergraduate degree and rank certificates

-### Leading #1 academic engineering institute in the state at the time '03, Rank top 5 in the class
+### Leading #1 academic engineering institute in the state at the time '03
 ![image](BachelorEngineering.jpg)

 ### World Education Services evaluated GPA